ABOUT PALESTINE, TEXAS

 Palestine, Texas is county seat of Anderson County and is 108 miles southeast of Dallas and 150 miles north of Houston.
 The Union Pacific Railroad maintains a strong presence in town today.
 Their presence, coupled with other modes of transportation, makes Palestine the ideal location for distribution to Texas, Louisiana, Arkansas, and Oklahoma.
 It is centered just over two hours from Dallas and Houston, Texas and Shreveport, Louisiana.

 The city features charming bed & breakfasts in restored Victorian homes, modern hotels, and restaurants filled with diverse fare for residents and visitors to enjoy.
 Popular attractions include the Texas State Railroad, The Museum for East Texas Culture, The Texas Theatre and several local wineries.
 Palestine is home to over 1,800 historic sites; including churches, buildings, monuments, cemeteries, museums and more.
-View a full list of area attractions and accommodations from the Palestine Visitor’s Center.
+View a full list of area attractions, upcoming events in Palestine Tx and accommodations from the Palestine Visitor’s Center.

 Palestine is a designated Texas Main Street City and exhibits historic architecture from the early 1800’s through the 1950’s.
 Our Main Street District covers 44 blocks and is filled with eclectic boutiques, antique stores, cafes, bakeries, and diverse restaurants.
 Visit www.facebook.com/palestinemainstreet to keep up with special events, festivals, and downtown Palestine.